 Cleaning capability is defined as the degree to which a toothbrush head can remove visible plaque between teeth and at the gumline.
 After three meals and 12 hours of not brushing — for each model --testers chewed a plaque indicator tablet, then brushed and compared before and after results.

 Top performers in this metric thoroughly removed visible plaque.
 The Philips Sonicare DiamondClean HX6062/95 uses a unique diamond bristle pattern and fine-tip point that did indeed make a difference and resulted in the least visible plaque after use.
 It was especially effective in hard-to-reach areas at the back of the mouth and between teeth at the gumline.
-The bristle clusters at the top and bottom come to fine points, making it possible to maneuver the brush between teeth with precision.
+The bristle clusters at the top and bottom come to fine points, making it possible to precisely maneuver the brush between teeth.

 The Spinbrush Pro Clean covers a lot of tooth area with every stroke.
 The toothbrush head itself is large, and its dual-action motion of rotating and sliding is at least a psychological boost that it is getting the job done well and provides options for brushing teeth effectively at different angles.
 The Sensitive Gum Care proved to be more effective than generic brush heads at cleaning, especially when for reaching in between teeth.
 It feels relatively similar to the rounded attachment dentists use to polish teeth.
 The Oral-B Precision Clean removed more visible plaque than the generic Oral-B compatible brush heads, and the Voguish Replacement Toothbrush Heads actually performed even more effectively.